makersacademy/chitter-challenge/README.md

 ```

 You can see your test coverage when you run your tests.
 If you want this in a graphical form, uncomment the `HTMLFormatter` line and see what happens!

+### To set up the chitter database:
+1. Connect to 'psql'
+2. Create the database using the psql command 'CREATE DATABASE chitter;'
+3. Connect to the database using the pqsl command '\c chitter;'
+4. Run the SQL query saved in the 'db/migrations' folder in the file '01_create_peeps_table.sql'

+### To set up the chitter_test database:
+1. Connect to 'psql'
+2. Create the database using the psql command 'CREATE DATABASE chitter_test;'
+3. Connect to the database using the pqsl command '\c chitter_test;'
+4. Run the SQL query saved in the 'db/migrations' folder in the file '01_create_peeps_table.sql'